 Dr. Doty received a bachelor's degree from Stanford University before completing his graduate work in Child and Family Clinical Psychology at the University of Miami.
 He completed his pre-doctoral internship at The Children’s Hospital of Philadelphia, followed by a two-year postdoctoral fellowship in neuropsychology at the Massachusetts General Hospital and Harvard Medical School.

 Before co-founding Achieve New England in 2016, he served as a staff psychologist and research coordinator within the Learning and Emotional Assessment Program at the Massachusetts General Hospital (LEAP), providing teaching and clinical supervision through his joint appointment at Harvard Medical School.
 Dr. Doty's work has been published in prominent scientific journals, including the American Journal of Psychology, the Journal of Youth and Adolescence, the Journal of the International Neuropsychological Society, and Parenting: Science and Practice.
 He authored two chapters for the Massachusetts General Hospital Guide to Learning Disabilities.
 Dr. Doty currently serves as President of the Board of Directors for the International Dyslexia Association, Massachusetts Branch.

 Brian Willoughby PhD

 Dr. Willoughby is a licensed child clinical psychologist specializing in neuropsychological, educational, and developmental evaluations.
 His areas of expertise include learning disabilities, attention and executive functioning concerns, autism spectrum disorders and other neurodevelopmental conditions, as well as anxiety and mood disorders.

-Dr. Willoughby is co-founder and co-director of Achieve New England, and a Clinical Research Associate in the Department of Psychology at the University of Massachusetts Boston.
+Dr. Willoughby is co-founder and co-director of Achieve New England.
 Previously, he was a faculty member in the Department of Psychiatry at the Massachusetts General Hospital and Harvard Medical School.
 Dr. Willoughby completed his graduate work in the Child and Family Clinical Psychology Program at the University of Miami, and his pre-doctoral internship and fellowship in child clinical psychology at the Massachusetts General Hospital and Harvard Medical School.